Definition of General Ledger

 Examples of a General Ledger

-In a manual accounting or bookkeeping system, the general ledger was a "book" with a separate page or ledger sheet for each account.
-(When a significant amount of detailed information was needed for an account such as Accounts Receivable, a subsidiary ledger was used.)
+In a manual accounting or bookkeeping system, the general ledger is a "book" with a separate page or ledger sheet for each account.
+(When a significant amount of detailed information is needed for an account such as Accounts Receivable, a subsidiary ledger is often used.)

 In a computerized system, the general ledger will be an electronic file of all the needed accounts.
-This also allows for the electronic preparation of the company's financial statements.
+This also facilitates the electronic preparation of the company's financial statements.